mrw2204/scFactor-Ontology/docs/vignette.md

-# scFactor-Ontology vignette
+# scFactor-Ontology Methodology Overview

-This vignette shows a typical end-to-end workflow for `scfo` using:
+This page shows a broad overview of a typical end-to-end workflow for `scfo` using:

 - `factor_loadings`: gene-by-factor loading matrix
 - `hallmark_lib_dict` and `gene_sets_dict`: dictionaries of MSigDB Hallmark gene sets or user-defined gene sets (unranked lists)